Rashadse/Group-7---DIT168/README.md

 # Introduction

 We -Group 7- will be using GitHub in a very professional manner, giving high priority to traceability, shared understanding, code co- ownership, maintainable version control and secure backing up.
-And in order to adhere to these principles, the team will agree to follow regulations related to the following repository layout:
+And in order to adhere to these principles, the team agrees to the following instructions & set of rules related to the following repository layout:

 # Repository layout